Studentship Funding & Eligibility

-The studentships are for a maximum of 4 years and cover full tuition fees (Home/EU), and student stipend (2017/8 stipend will be £14,553 per annum) and a Research Training Support Grant (£5000 per annum) subject to eligibility and satisfactory progress.
+The studentships are for a maximum of 4 years and cover full tuition fees (Home/EU), and student stipend (2017/8 stipend is be £14,553 per annum) and a Research Training Support Grant (£5,000 per annum) subject to eligibility and satisfactory progress.

-Applicants for DTP and iCASE studentships must have obtained (or be about to obtain), a first or upper second class UK honours degree - or the equivalent qualifications gained outside the UK - in an area relevant to their proposed field of research.
+Applicants for DTP and iCASE studentships must have obtained (or be about to obtain), a First or Upper Second-class UK Honours degree - or qualifications gained outside the UK that are considered to be equivalent - in an appropriate area relevant to their proposed field of research.
+Applicants with a Lower Second-class degree will be considered if they also have a Master’s degree, or have significant relevant additional non-academic experience.
 Studentships awarded based on predicted grades will be conditional upon final results.

-The NRPDTP also offers Bioscience Doctoral Scholarships which pay a maintenance grant at the minimum RCUK level to students in the NRPDTP who meet the EU residency requirements for a fees-only award.
+The NRPDTP also offers Bioscience Doctoral Scholarships which pays a stipend grant at RCUK level to students in the NRPDTP who meet the EU residency requirements for a fees-only award.
 There is no application form for this funding; as long as you have applied for admission by the deadline and meet the RCUK eligibility criteria for a fees-only award from the NRPDTP, you will automatically be considered for this scholarship competition.